 Allergy and Immune Benefits

 Spirulina essentially works as a natural antihistamine without all the side effects.
-While there’s a lot we still don’t know about how spirulina interacts with the human immune system, it appears that this substance has potent anti-allergy effects that will put even the most stuffed-up hay fever sufferer at ease.
+While there’s a lot we still don’t know about how spirulina interacts with the human immune system, research suggests that this substance has at least some anti-allergy effects to support conditions such as hayfever.

 This natural substance fights allergies by preventing the release of histamine, which is a pro-inflammatory substance that causes allergic reactions.
 Scientists don’t know exactly how allergies work, so it can’t be said that spirulina is a cure for rhinitis, hay fever, and other related conditions.
 However, it’s a straight fact that any substance that exerts antihistamine action will reduce allergic symptoms.